kartonfarkas/api_docs/source/suite/emails/get_responses_result.rst

 Querying Responses Result
 =========================

-Lists the contact IDs for the email campaigns.
+Lists the contact IDs for the email campaigns, based on the :doc:`get_responses` endpoint.

 .. note::